A new veterinary clinic has opened in the inner-Brisbane suburb of Paddington, and it looks a little bit different to most vet practices in the area.

 During the fit out design stage, the Elite team needed to overcome some challenges due to the small size of the tenancy, a large shop front and plumbing issues.

 Elite resolved the issues with the use of some imaginative wall configurations and drainage redirection.
-They were also able to fully utilise the extensive shopfront to bring abundant natural light into the reception/waiting area.
+With clever design, the extensive shopfront was fully utilised to bring abundant natural light into the reception/waiting area.

 PetKind owner Remona knew exactly what she wanted to achieve with her vet boutique concept, and worked collaboratively with Superhero Company to create the branding to fit that vision.
 The logo is one unbreakable line depicting a dog and a cat – their key patient base.

 The logo features on a moss-green background with gold lettering, with an industrial black to anchor the signage.